Parent mental health

 For parents and family

-• Parents are informed by healthcare professionals about potential emotional reactions to very preterm birth.
+• Parents are informed by healthcare professionals about normal potential emotional reactions to very preterm birth.

 For healthcare professionals